mikelevins/bard/docs/bard.md

 **Applying**

-The protocol that handles applying functions and methods to arguments.
+Applying functions and methods to arguments.

     apply Applicable Anything & => &